rniemeyer/knockout-classBindingProvider/README.md

 Examples
 --------
 The examples folder has small samples for normal and AMD usage.
+Here is the non-AMD sample in jsFiddle: <http://jsfiddle.net/rniemeyer/LvwRt/>.

 License
 -------